Vocational Education Training (VET)

 * Offered here at the College or in partnership with Nathalia Secondary College and St Augustine’s Kyabram.

-Students who do the VCAL are likely to go on to complete further training at a TAFE institute, an apprenticeship or traineeship or seek employment.
+Students who do VM are likely to go on to complete further training at a TAFE institute, an apprenticeship or traineeship or seek employment.
+Students completing the VM may also move into University via non-ATAR pathways.

 Australian School-Based Apprenticeships & Traineeships (ASBA)